Paul Le Roux: Sting operation against Le Roux associates

 Timothy Vamvakias, already a member of Le Roux's organization, was added to Hunter's team of hit men in May.
 The team received another task: providing counter-surveillance for a plane in Bahamas due to deliver 200 kg of cocaine to the US.

 In late May, Le Roux notified Hunter of an alleged informant in the organization and a DEA agent, ordering the assassination of both and offering a total of $800,000 in reward.
 The hit would be carried out in Liberia.
 The Colombians insisted that Soborski and Filter be involved in the operation, together with Vamvakias.
 Hunter met with his hit men and the Colombians in August in Le Roux's house in Phuket.
 The assassinations in Liberia would be carried out by Gögel and Vamvakias.
 In the meantime, Soborski and Filter would do reconnaissance in preparation for meeting about a weapons deal in Estonia.

-On September 25, Hunter was apprehended in Le Roux's house in Phuket, extradited to the US and flown to New York.
+On 25 September, Hunter was apprehended in Le Roux's house in Phuket, extradited to the US and flown to New York.
 Gögel and Vamvakias landed in Liberia later the same day to carry out the supposed hit.
 They were arrested by Liberian police upon arrival, transferred into DEA custody and flown to New York.

 Soborski and Filter were arrested in Estonia.
 Both men were transported to a former Soviet prison.
 Soborski was severely injured in the operation and would later require abdominal surgery.
 Both were extradited to New York City on drug charges related to the Bahamas cocaine shipment for which they had provided surveillance.

 Lim, Peralta, Stammers, Shackels and Valkovic met in Thailand to discuss logistics of the shipment with the Colombians.
 All five were arrested by officers of the Narcotics Suppression Bureau.
 They were extradited to New York City on charges of conspiring to import methamphetamine to the United States.
-Sources disagree on the date of the arrest: one source states that the Stammers group was arrested on November 19 and 20 (Valkovic being apprehended one day earlier than the others), another states that the arrests took place on the same day as the other arrests, September 25, but were not reported to the media for two months.
+Sources disagree on the date of the arrest: one source states that the Stammers group was arrested on 19 and 20 November (Valkovic being apprehended one day earlier than the others), another states that the arrests took place on the same day as the other arrests, 25 September, but were not reported to the media for two months.
 No official connection was made between the arrests of the two groups.

 Hunter was later connected to the 2012 murder of Catherine Lee, for which he received an additional life sentence in 2019.